 - 1 1/2 cups / 375 ml chicken broth/stock , preferably warm

 - 1.5 cups / 150g freshly grated cheddar cheese (Note 2)

 - Salt and pepper

-Cover and bake for 20 minutes, then remove the cover and bake for a further 20 to 30 minutes, or until the top is golden brown, the sauce is very thick and the broccoli is tender.
+- Remove foil and bake for a further 20 minutes until the topping is deep golden and the broccoli is tender.

 * Sauce consistency: The Sauce thins slightly once baked due to liquid leached by the broccoli.
 So make the consistency of the sauce in the pot slightly thicker than what you want the end result to be.

 * The broccoli in this casserole is cooked to tender.
 If you are partial to tender crisp broccoli, then steam the broccoli first until it is just under tender crisp, steam dry to remove excess water from florets.
 Cook the cheese sauce slightly longer so it is quite thick, stir through broccoli etc, then bake UNCOVERED for just 20 - 25 minutes until top is golden.

 * This will serve 5 to 6 generously, or 8 to 10 as part of a larger menu.
 4. Nutrition per serving, assuming 6 servings.
 It's a generous serving for a side - a heaped cup.